angular/angular/aio/content/guide/glossary.md

 ## bootstrap

-A way to initialize and launch an app or system.
+A way to initialize and launch an application or system.

 In Angular, an app's root NgModule (`AppModule`) has a `bootstrap` property that identifies the app's top-level [components](#component).
 During the bootstrap process, Angular creates and inserts these components into the `index.html` host web page.
 You can bootstrap multiple applications in the same `index.html`.
-Each app contains its own components.
+Each application contains its own components.

 Learn more in [Bootstrapping](guide/bootstrapping).